waveform80/picamera/docs/recipes1.rst

 ==============================

 This is similar to :ref:`stream_record` but uses a special kind of in-memory stream provided by the picamera library.
-The :class:`~picamera.streams.PiCameraCircularIO` class implements a `ring buffer`_ based stream, specifically for video recording.
+The :class:`~PiCameraCircularIO` class implements a `ring buffer`_ based stream, specifically for video recording.
 This enables you to keep an in-memory stream containing the last *n* seconds of video recorded (where *n* is determined by the bitrate of the video recording and the size of the ring buffer underlying the stream).

 A typical use-case for this sort of storage is security applications where one wishes to detect motion and only record to disk the video where motion was